jose-madridejos-gonzalez/Practical_work_2/README.md

 - Finished the structure of the index (waiting to add personal info)

 (24/12/2025)
-- Added the structure of the about and contact page
+- Added the structure of the about and net

+(25/12/25)
+- Started (and finished) the contact page (Such a jolly work for a jolly day)